Production Stage Manager

 NICK KEENAN is delighted to return to Court Theatre after designing last season’s The Piano Lesson.
 Designs include Goodman Theatre (Strange Interlude, assistant for Mirror), TUTA (The Wedding), Next (Return to Haifa, End Days), Rivendell (These Shining Lives), BackStage, Collaboraction, Raven, Apple Tree, A Red Orchid, the Neo-Futurists, the side project, and New Leaf Theatre, where he is a company member.
 Nick engineers sound at the Goodman, teaches at Northwestern’s Cherub program, and authors a blog (theaterforthefuture.com) discussing arts sustainability and technology in theater.

-DREW DIR is the Resident Dramaturg at Court Theatre, where he oversees dramaturgy and literary management.
+DREW DIR is the Resident Artist at Court Theatre, where he oversees dramaturgy and literary management.
 Production highlights include Orlando, The Comedy of Errors, Ma Rainey’s Black Bottom, The Illusion, Porgy and Bess, An Iliad, and Angels in America.
-Drew is also the cofounder of Manual Cinema, a Chicago-based shadow puppetry company, whose productions include The Ballad of Lula Del Ray, FJORDS, and Ada/Ava.
-Drew holds an MA in Text and Performance Studies from King’s College London and the Royal Academy of Dramatic Art.
-For the past three years, Drew has been a lecturer in Theater and Performance Studies at the University of Chicago, where he co-teaches History and Theory of Drama with Professor David Bevington.
+He is also co-Artistic Director of Manual Cinema, a Chicago-based shadow puppetry company, whose productions include Ada/Ava and Lula del Ray.
+Drew is a lecturer in Theater and Performance Studies at the University of Chicago, where he co-teaches History and Theory of Drama with Professor David Bevington.